Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Flies in Barns

-This page is an expert guide on getting rid of flies within your barn by using the products and methods suggested throughout this article.
-Follow this guide and use the recommended products and we guarantee you will be successful in eliminating flies from your barn.
+This page is an expert guide on getting rid of flies within your barn using the products and methods suggested throughout this article.
+Follow this guide and use the recommended products, and we guarantee you will successfully eliminate flies from your barn.

-Flies are a big issue when it comes to any homes, and barns are no exception.
-Especially during the warmer spring and summer weather flies can be a prolific pests to livestock and barn owners.
-These flying pests are not only irritating, but they can pose several risks to your outdoor animals as some can carry diseases.
+Flies are a big issue in any home, and barns are no exception.
+Especially during the warmer spring and summer weather, flies can be prolific pests to livestock and barn owners.
+These flying pests are not only irritating, but they can pose several risks to your outdoor animals, as some can carry diseases.

-They may also get into open wounds on animals and cause an infection leading to costly veterinarian visits and medical treatments.
-Any experienced farm owner can tell you the best way to prevent flies in the barn is proper sanitization.
-Since flies are known to breed and in damp, decaying matter like manure or bedding, basic sanitization can help to keep a fly population under control.
+They may also get into open wounds on animals and cause an infection, leading to costly veterinarian visits and treatments.
+Any experienced farm owner can tell you proper sanitization is the best way to prevent flies in the barn.
+Since flies are known to breed in damp, decaying matter like manure or bedding, essential sanitization can help control a fly population.

-However, once numerous amount of flies have been witnessed or there's constant irritation on livestock animals then it may be time to explore other options.
+However, once a large number of flies have been witnessed or there's constant irritation on livestock animals, it may be time to explore other options.
 In most fly control scenarios, taking the necessary precautions at the beginning of each season will minimize fly infestations in barns.
-Implementing the following steps and insecticides creates a quick improvement in fly populations for experienced or beginning farm owners.
+Implementing the following steps and insecticides quickly improves fly populations for experienced or beginning farm owners.

 Why Are Flies in Barn?

 If you have livestock, you are going to experience flies.
-Depending on the species it may need to feed on blood to create eggs or suitable nesting sites for maggots such as wet, decaying materials.
-Listed below are some common reasons why most fly species will be within barns.
-Flies generally prefer warm, moist sites for their eggs so the larvae can grow into maggots.
+Depending on the species, it may need to feed on blood to create eggs or suitable nesting sites for maggots such as wet, decaying materials.
+Below are some common reasons why most fly species will be within barns.
+Flies prefer warm, moist sites for their eggs so the larvae can grow into maggots.

 Manure: Flies prefer a warm, moist environment to lay their eggs.
-Manure from any livestock animal within the barn or in the paddock promotes this environment.
+Manure from any livestock animal in the barn or paddock promotes this environment.

 Mud: Pastures soaked with mud provide the perfect breeding ground for flies because of the consistent moisture.

-Urine: Wet bedding such as hay from stalls creates an irresistible scent to flies.
-This scent signifies to flies of potential warm, moist breeding ground for egg laying activity.
+Urine: Wet bedding, such as hay from stalls, creates an irresistible scent to flies.
+This scent signifies to flies a potential warm, moist breeding ground for egg-laying activity.

-Standing Water: Flies and mosquitoes tend to breed in undisturbed water sites with some depth such as pot-holes, tree trunk, water troughs, and low areas in pastures that collect rain water.
+Standing Water: Flies and mosquitoes tend to breed in undisturbed water sites with some depth, such as potholes, tree trunks, water troughs, and low areas in pastures that collect rain water.

 How to Control Flies in Barns

-Before beginning with any pesticide control plan you will need to wear proper personal protective equipment (PPE) such as long-sleeve shirts, mask, goggles or safety glasses, apron or Tyvek suit, gloves, and closed-toe shoes with socks.
+Before beginning any pesticide control plan, you will need to wear proper personal protective equipment (PPE), such as long-sleeve shirts, masks, goggles or safety glasses, an apron or Tyvek suit, gloves, and closed-toe shoes with socks.

-We recommend using Flex 10-10 Insecticide within barns through an automatic misting systems or ULV spraying systems to control fly populations.
-This emulisifiable concentrate is a broad-spectrum insecticide that can immediately knock down pests like flies and other types of insects like mosquitoes.
+We recommend using Flex 10-10 Insecticide within barns through automatic misting systems or ULV spraying systems to control fly populations.
+This emulsifiable concentrate is a broad-spectrum insecticide that can immediately knock down pests like flies and other types of insects, such as mosquitoes.

-When used in dairy barns and facilities: Close milk bulk tank lids to prevent contamination from spray and from dead or falling insects.
+When used in dairy barns and facilities, Close milk bulk tank lids to prevent contamination from spray and dead or falling insects.
 Remove or cover milking utensils before application.
-Wash teats of animals before milking.
-Cover any exposed food, drinking water, drinking fountains and animal feed before application.
+Wash animals' teats before milking.
+Cover any exposed food, drinking water, drinking fountains, and animal feed before application.

 Step 1: Manage Manure

-Keep your manure piles and discarded animal bedding piles several feet away from your barns foundation and paddock areas, but close enough for access.
+Keep your manure and discarded animal bedding piles several feet away from your barn's foundation and paddock areas but close enough for access.
 We recommend cleaning manure and wet bedding at the beginning and end of the day.
-Waste piles can be covered with a black, plastic tarp to deter flies.
+Waste piles can be covered with a black plastic tarp to deter flies.

-Eliminate wet hay stacks or straw bales and wet feed as this will also create ideal breeding sites for flies.
+Eliminate wet hay stacks or straw bales and wet feed, as this will also create ideal fly breeding sites.

 Step 2: Control Moisture

-Moisture control is very important for flies as wet areas from bedding or leaky pipes are common breeding grounds for flies.
+Moisture control is very important for flies, as wet areas from bedding or leaky pipes are common breeding grounds.
 Keep your stalls dry by consistently replacing bedding.

-Puddles of stagnant water around and in your barn can also be a fly breeding site so you will want to install proper drainage systems.
+Puddles of stagnant water around and in your barn can also be a fly breeding site, so you will want to install proper drainage systems.
 Address sources of water leakage by caulking around pipes, cracks, crevices, voids, and barn plumbing.
 Cover rain barrels and repair holes in the field surface where water gathers.
-Clean up any spilled or uneaten feed from the floor and corners of buckets or troughs as this may also gather water and attract flies.
+Clean up any spilled or uneaten feed from the floor and corners of buckets or troughs, as this may also collect water and attract flies.

-Water containers and feed pans will need to be cleaned regularly, and scrubbed free of dirt and algae to disrupt breeding sites for flies.
-Overturn any objects collecting standing water such as bird baths, buckets, spare tires, farming equipment, pots, and pot holders.
+Water containers and feed pans will need to be cleaned regularly and scrubbed free of dirt and algae to disrupt flies' breeding sites.
+Overturn any objects collecting standing water, such as bird baths, buckets, spare tires, farming equipment, pots, and pot holders.

 You will also need to repair any holes in the roof to prevent moisture issues.
 Installing fans in barns promotes airflow, which can help to dry out moisture and make it difficult for flies to travel.